 Only 25 years have passed, and it’s still a fresh wound in the country.
 One thing that stood out for me while in Kigali was the high number of young people as most parents were killed during this period.

-Before you travel to Rwanda, watch the movie Hotel Rwanda to understand the basics of what led up to this traumatic event.
+Before you going to Rwanda, watch the movie Hotel Rwanda to understand the basics of what led up to this traumatic event.

 And of course, a visit to the genocide memorials is a must to understand Rwanda’s history and how the genocide has affected the entire nation.

-Want more travel inspiration for your trip to Rwanda?
+Want more African travel inspiration?
 Check out my other posts:

 Did you find this post useful?
 Save it for later on Pinterest!